 Weather Warnings - Flood Warning - Murray River Catchment

-Cancellation of Flood Warning for the Harvey and Murray River catchments
+Final Flood Warning for the Murray River

-DFES's State Emergency Service (SES) advises people and communities to be aware that flooding is possible and
+DFES advises people and communities to be aware that flooding is possible and

 be prepared to relocate equipment and livestock.
 Watch water levels.
 Travellers

 need to be aware that road conditions may be adversely affected and travel

 plans may need to be reconsidered.
 Do not drive into water of unknown depth and

-Community information is available from DFES at www.dfes.wa.gov.au.
+Community information is available from DFES at www.dfes.wa.gov.au

 Current river levels are available from Department of Water at